grossbart/image_resize/README.markdown

 With the Image Resize plugin enabled, you can easily create thumbnails of your images.

 It was inspired by the Drupal Image Cache module.
-The image resize functions are taken from Drupal and adapted for Frog CMS.
+The image resize functions are taken from Drupal and have been adapted for Frog CMS.

 How to use